Arnold-n/P1P2MQTT/README.md

 As we have no access to Daikin's documentation, we do not know which systems are supported.
 Various users have reported success in basic control functions.
 In my hybrid system I can control almost all parameters.
 It is logical to assume that devices supported by commercial auxiliary controllers (Daikin LAN adapter, Zennio KLIC-DA KNX interface, Coolmaster) could be supported by this project.

-We have very limited experience with VRV-based systems (systems with multiple indoor ceiling units), of which model numbers start with an "F".
-These models also use the P1/P2 bus to the controller, with a similar protocol for basic communication, but we don't know how the auxiliary controller communication goes.
-It should be possible to at least monitor the packets on the bus.
-If someone figures out how the auxiliary controller protocol works for these systems, it should be possible to set the unit on/off, set operating mode, fan speed level and swing function, and temperature setpoint.
+We have limited experience with VRV-based systems (systems with multiple indoor ceiling units), of which model numbers start with an "F".
+These models also use the P1/P2 bus to the controller, with a similar protocol for basic communication.
+Some systems (FDY, FDYQ, FXMS) can be controlled, for others we may need to adapt the reply mechanism.

 **COP calculation, defrost energy losses**